Domain Access Control

 Team members with the Zone Operator role on a domain can view and change one-click services used for a zone and can add or remove DNS records for the domain’s zone.
 They can also import and export zone records for the zone.

 If a team member uses their user token to access a domain in an account, they’ll have the same level of access as defined by their role.
 An Operator on a domain will be able to use their user token to manage a zone, but not other parts of the domain.

 This is for user tokens only.
 Account tokens currently still have full access, similar to a team member with full account access.

 With Domain Access Control you now have more control over who on your team can access and manage your organization’s domains.
 You can ensure domain access is limited based on your needs.
-Combined with other DNSimple security features, like two-factor authentication and activity logging, your domains remain secure in your DNSimple account.
+Combined with other DNSimple security features, like multi-factor authentication and activity logging, your domains remain secure in your DNSimple account.

 If you’re interested in limiting access to other parts of your DNSimple accounts, please reach out, and let us know.